Sarkanyolo/HandleExcel/Readme.txt

 Welcome,

-The purpose of this class is to make Excel file handling easy (also works as DLL file).
+The purpose of this class is to make Excel file handling easy in C# (also works as DLL file).
 Works with XLS and XLSX formats also.

 Requirement: